Johennes/CiteULike2BibTeX/README.md

 ```

 CiteULike's export configuration can be adapted in the script's
-'Standard CiteULike settings' section.
+_Standard CiteULike settings_ section.
 In addition, the script offers a number
-of processing options which can be configured in its 'Additional settings'
+of processing options which can be configured in its _Additional settings_
 section.
-These include
+These include:

-* blacklisting unneeded BibTeX keys
+* Blacklisting unneeded BibTeX keys
-* stripping trailing '+' characters on pages fields
+* Stripping trailing '+' characters on pages fields
-* unescaping math commands
+* Unescaping math commands